 Professor of Public Health (Health Policy) and of Faculty of Arts and Sciences; Director, Yale Global Health Initiative; Faculty Director, Global Health Leadership Institute; Master, Branford College, Yale College

-Global health; Implementation science; Hospice care; Cardiovascular disease and quality of care; Management research
+Global health and management; Implementation science; Cardiovascular disease and quality of care; Hospice care

 - Diffusion of Hospital Strategies to Improve Care for Heart Attack

 - Ethiopian Health Extension Platform Evaluation and Planning

 - Improving the Transition from Acute to Palliative Care and Hospice

 Professor Bradley’s work focuses on strengthening health care systems in the U.S. and developing countries.
 Domestically, she is also involved in several projects including improving quality of care within hospital settings, understanding the relationship between state level social service spending and health outcomes, and improving the transition from acute to hospice and palliative care.

 Elizabeth Bradley is the director of the Yale Global Health Initiative and faculty director of the Global Health Leadership Institute at Yale, and professor of public health the Yale School of

 Public Health.
 Her research focuses on health delivery systems and quality improvement and has contributed important findings about organizational change and quality of care within the hospital, nursing home and hospice settings.
 She has been involved with several projects regarding health systems strengthening in international settings, including China, Ethiopia, Liberia, South Africa and the United Kingdom.